Reserve Officers Association: Formation

 The ROA was founded on October 2, 1922, when several hundred officers, many of them combat veterans of World War I, first gathered with General of the Armies John J. "Black Jack" Pershing at the Willard Hotel in Washington, D.C., to formally establish a new organization.

+From 1924 until 1938, the ROA was headquartered in The Lee House at 1653 Pennsylvania Avenue NW, it moved in 1938 only a block away from the original headquarters.

 Between the World Wars, the right of the Reservist to appear before Congress in support of appropriations and matters affecting the national defense was established.
 Also during this time, Reserve programs, which were to prove invaluable in the mobilization period of 1941 and 1942, became established on the foundations laid by the citizen-soldiers who had served in World War I.

 During World War II, the Association became inactive "for the duration" as its members went off to war.
+The lease on the headquarters at 1762 Pennsylvania Avenue NW was given up during World War II and was signed again in 1945.
 ROA was reactivated in 1946, and in 1948, Reserve Officers of the Naval Services (RONS) merged with ROA.
 The Marine Corps and Coast Guard entered at about the same time.
 When law created a separate Department of the Air Force, for the first time the nation had, in ROA, a Reserve association embracing all the Services.

+In 1947, the ROA purchased the property at 2157 Connecticut Avenue SE where the headquarters remained until 1963 when it was sold, and the town house at 333 Pennsylvania Avenue SE was leased.

 Public Law 595 of the 81st Congress, second session, was "An Act to Incorporate the Reserve Officers Association of the United States."
 This act established the objective of ROA: "...support and promote the development and execution of a military policy for the United States that will provide adequate National Security."
 President Harry S. Truman, one of the early members of ROA, signed the charter on June 30, 1950.

+On 7 March 1966, the ROA purchased the property at 1 Constitution Avenue NE for $314,000 and on 11 October 1966 construction of the new headquarters began.

+On 22 February 1968, construction was completed and the new headquarters was dedicated the Minuteman Memorial Building.
+The building has conference rooms, a ballroom overlooking the Capitol on the fifth-floor, and it is home to the Top of the Hill Banquet and Conference Center.
+The Minuteman Memorial Building is a memorial and tribute to Reserve Officers with its Wall of Gold containing more than 8,000 inscribed names.

+In 1991, retired Major General Robert C. Hope held the position of President of the ROA Retired Colonel James R. Sweeney II took over as President in 2013.

+On 8 December 2014, retired Army Major General Jeffery E. Phillips took on the position of executive director of the ROA.